 —Justin Paton in How to Look at a Painting

+Ah, the ‘good’ placemats.
 In my family it was McCubbin.
-Ah, the ‘good’ place mats.
 So many birthdays and special dinners spent staring at McCubbin.
-And, because it was the 80s, we had glass plates so I didn’t have to wait for the break between main and dessert.
+And, because it was the 80s, we had glass plates so I could look straight at those bush scenes as soon as I finished my peas.